foundriesio/docs/source/tutorial/installation-linux.rst

 This document describes how to:

-- Install the base system onto your device and connect to its console.
+- Install the base system onto your device, connect it to the network, and connect to its console.

-- Connect the device to the network.

 - Run the nginx web server in a container on the device, demonstrating application deployment.